May 20 - 22, 2019, 9:00 am - 4:00 pm

 This three-day event provides a hands-on deep dive into the teaching tools and methodologies of online, broadcast, blended, and flipped instruction.
 Day 1 features sessions on e-learning pedagogy and course mapping, with in-session, peer-supported work time.
 Day 2 features breakout sessions on technology tools followed by interactive sessions on student engagement.
 Day 3 features sessions on course implementation and assessment practices, with opportunities to provide feedback to USU's e-learning instructional support team on current initiatives.

-The lunches and the company are great, but enrollment is capped at 30, so watch for registration announcements and register early.
+The lunches and the company are great, but enrollment is capped at 30, so apply early.

 Who Should Attend?